To our U of T Engineering community

 - For courses where the class size is 50 or more, the default plan is online lectures with in-person components in small groups.
 For example, when possible, these could include in-person office hours scheduled in a classroom, while still offering a portion of the office hours online.

-- Course enrolment opens for graduate students on August 4, 2021.
+- Course enrolment opens for graduate students on August 13, 2021 (delayed from August 4, see Vice-Dean’s message).
 Students will register in courses as if we are proceeding with Plan A.

 Plan B: Remote (with some exceptions)